static-frame/static-frame/README.rst

 4       1       5       https://via.place... natus nisi omnis ... https://via.place...
 <int64> <int64> <int64> <<U38>               <<U86>               <<U38>

+(Note that the Pandas CSV reader far out-performs the NumPy-based reader in StaticFrame: thus, for now, using ``Frame.from_pandas(pd.read_csv(fp))`` is recommended for loading CSV files into StaticFrame.)

 As with a NumPy array, the ``Frame`` exposes common attributes of shape and size.